priyajainnyc/group-project-3/README.md

 **Prerequisites**

 Make sure you have installed all of the following prerequisites on your development machine:
-- Your favoriate code editor (e.g. VScode, etc.)
+- Your favorite code editor (e.g. VScode, etc.)
-- Your favoriate browser (e.g. Google Chrome, Firefox, etc.)
+- Your favorite browser (e.g. Google Chrome, Firefox, etc.)

 **Installation**
 - Clone this repo and save it in your local directory